nkapliev/google-foo.bar/README.md

 > Welcome to foobar version 53-22-g00853404-beta (2017-06-15-22:15+0000)

 Only for educational usage.
 Please, do not use my code to solve the contest.
-It is not sportive.
+It is not fair.

 [My blog post about participation]()